Georgios Magiras: International career

 He played a total of 4 times with Greece from 1948 to 1949.
 His debut came on 23 April 1948, in a friendly at home against Turkey, the first to be played after World War II, under the instructions of Kostas Negrepontis.

 Managerial career

 After his retirement from as a footballer, Magiras became involved in coaching.
 He coached Olympiacos Chalkida in the first division in 1960.
 He also worked at Egaleo in 1961.
 In the 1960's he was a partner of Lakis Petropoulos in the technical leadership of Greece.
 In 1972, he was also the coach of Pierikos.
 Magiras returned to Chalcis to coach Chalkida, in 1972 for a year and led them to 4th place in the standings.

+Personal life

+Magiras lived at Nea Ionia with his wife and 2 children and worked at the Water Company.
+He died from cancer in 12 February 1994 at the age of 75.